ChangdeDu/BraVL/README.md

 # BraVL
-This is the official code for the paper "Decoding Visual Neural Representations by Multimodal Learning of Brain-Visual-Linguistic Features, IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)" (https://arxiv.org/abs/2210.06756).
+This is the official code for the paper "Decoding Visual Neural Representations by Multimodal Learning of Brain-Visual-Linguistic Features, IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI 2023)" (https://arxiv.org/abs/2210.06756).
 > - Authors: Changde Du, Kaicheng Fu, Jinpeng Li, Huiguang He

 ## Preliminaries